-The examples in this paper illustrate transactions that are within the scope of existing IFRS Standards.
+that are within the scope of existing IFRS Standards.

-The conclusions reached applying the proposed concepts to some of these transactions might be inconsistent with the existing requirements of the applicable IFRS Standard.
+The conclusions reached applying the proposed inconsistent with the existing requirements of the applicable IFRS Standard.

-Any inconsistency would not mean that the existing requirements will necessarily change.
-As explained further on page 37, the Conceptual Framework does not override existing IFRS Standards and the Board will not automatically amend existing IFRS Standards as a result of changes to the Conceptual Framework.
+Any inconsistency would not mean that the existing not override existing IFRS Standards and the Board will not automatically amend existing IFRS Standards as a result of changes to the Conceptual Framework.